ICONNO/control_system/README.md

     - **Trig**: Connect to Digital Pin 9 on Arduino.
     - **Echo**: Connect to Digital Pin 10 on Arduino.

-3. **Optional: Connect Current Sensor for Overcurrent Protection**:
+3. **Optional: Connect ACS712 Current Sensor**:
     - **VCC**: Connect to 5V on Arduino.
     - **GND**: Connect to GND on Arduino.
-    - **OUT**: Connect to an Analog Pin on Arduino (e.g., A0).
+    - **OUT**: Connect to Analog Pin A0 on Arduino.

 4. **Finalize Connections**:
+    - Double-check all wiring against the `Config.h` pin definitions.
-    - Ensure all connections are secure.
+    - Ensure all connections are secure to prevent short circuits.
-    - Double-check pin assignments against `Config.h`.

-### Arduino Code Setup
+### Arduino Firmware Setup

 1. **Open the Project in VSCode**:
-    - Launch VSCode.
-    - Open the `control_system/` folder.
+    - Launch VSCode and open the `control_system/` directory.

 2. **Configure VSCode for Arduino**:
-    - Ensure the Arduino extension is installed.
+    - Ensure the Arduino extension is installed and properly configured.
-    - Open `.vscode/arduino.json` and verify the following:
+    - Open `.vscode/arduino.json` and verify:
         - `"sketch"` points to `lineal_actuator/lineal_actuator.ino`.
         - `"board"` is set to your Arduino model (e.g., `"arduino:avr:uno"`).
-        - `"port"` matches the port your Arduino is connected to (e.g., `"COM3"` on Windows or `"/dev/ttyACM0"` on Linux).
+        - `"port"` matches your Arduino's serial port (e.g., `"COM3"` on Windows or `"/dev/ttyACM0"` on Linux).

 3. **Configure `c_cpp_properties.json`**:
     - Ensure the `includePath` includes `"${workspaceFolder}/**"` to allow VSCode to find all header files.